ncatlab/nlab-content/pages/0/0/6/4/4600/content.md

-The following is either a definition, if regarded as an axiomatic characterization of ordinary differential cohomology, or it is an proposition, if regarded as a property of one of the [models](#Models).
+The following is either a definition, if regarded as an axiomatic characterization of ordinary differential cohomology, or it is a proposition, if regarded as a property of one of the [models](#Models).

 Let $X$ be a [[smooth manifold]] and $n \in \mathbb{N}$ with $n \geq 1$ Write